Nelson Enwerem: Actor, host and model

 In 2022, Enwerem appeared in the movie The Man of God.

 CEO of Hairline Royale

-Prince Nelson Enwerem recently announced that he will be launching his very own Salon on the 19th of December 2021.
+Prince Nelson Enwerem recently announced that he will be launching his very own Salon on 19 December 2021.
 He is the CEO of the Hairline Royale and a professional barber.
 Not only does he barber hair but he also braid cornrows.
 He started learning about hair before going to big brother house in 2020 and while in the house he did his fellow housemates' hair.
 He also recently introduced a new method that will be offered in his Salon which is known as wig installation for men.
 It's for men that have baldness and bald spots.
 Hairline Royale will offer different kinds of hairstyles for men, ladies and also children.
 Other services will be offered.
-The location of his salon is in Lagos,Lekki.
+The location of his salon is in Lagos, Lekki.

 Personal life

 Enwerem is from Umuebie, Ugirinna, Isiala Mbano, Imo State, Nigeria and a member of the royal family.
 His father is HRH Eze Leo Mike Enwerem, Ebi I of Umuebie, Ugirinna Isiala Mbano.
 His mother is Ugoeze Catherine Chika Enwerem.